Auremas/voxanalyze-mvp/DOCUMENTATION.md

 Potential improvements for future versions:

-- Multi-language support (beyond Lithuanian)
 - Real-time call analysis (during live calls)
 - Integration with CRM systems
 - Advanced reporting and analytics
-- Mobile app version
 - Custom scoring criteria
 - Automated alerts for critical issues
+- Everything in one environment for better speed
+- More optimised prompt for AI

 ---